ovh/docs/pages/cloud/dedicated/intervention-support/guide.en-gb.md

 ### Proxmox

-If you are experiencing network connectivity issues (for example, no ping after the motherboard replacement), this may be related to an error during system startup caused by the old MAC address value still present:
+If you are experiencing network connectivity issues (for example, no ping after a motherboard replacement), this may be related to an error during system startup caused by the old MAC address value still present:

 ![proxmox](images/proxmox_edited.jpg){.thumbnail}